Nexis-Network/homepage/content/docs/guides/read-replica-guide.md

   -H 'Authorization: Bearer $NEON_API_KEY'
 ```

-For information about obtaining the required `project_id` and `endpoint_id` parameters, refer to [Delete an endpoint](https://api-docs.neon.tech/reference/deleteprojectendpoint), in the _Exzo Network API reference_.
+For information about obtaining the required `project_id` and `endpoint_id` parameters, refer to [Delete an endpoint](https://api-docs.neon.tech/reference/deleteprojectendpoint), in the _Nexis Network API reference_.

 ## Need help?

-Join the [Exzo Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Exzo Network.
-[Exzo Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
+Join the [Nexis Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Nexis Network.
+[Nexis Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
 For more detail, see [Getting Support](/docs/introduction/support).